 Learn More About Seth’s Candidate Experience

-In the end, both Seth and Databricks’ recruiting team came out on top.
-Seth felt valued at every step of his interview journey, and the recruiting team snagged a star candidate and stood out among the talent competition.
+In the end, both Seth and the Databricks recruiting team came out on top.
+Seth felt valued at every step of his interview journey, and the recruiting team snagged a star candidate.
 Prioritizing the candidate relationship to win top talent: it works every time.

 “If you’re not using GoodTime today, I’d definitely look into it.
 If you’re interested in having a premier candidate experience for your company, it will go a long way in creating that type of atmosphere.”